 Before you submit your Extended Essay, run through this checklist.
 These are the things examiners immediately notice — and most of them take under 15 minutes to fix.
-This checklist is built from the same system used to score 32/34.
+This checklist comes from hard-won experience scoring 32/34.

 Research Question